-- (1) Reflects grants of performance shares and restricted stock units on October 4, 2019, November 15, 2019, August 3, 2020, and August 4, 2021 under the Company's Equity Incentive Plan to the Named Executives.
-Information about the assumptions used to determine the fair value of equity awards is set forth in our Annual Report on Form 10-K in Note 10 to our consolidated financial statements for the year ended June 30, 2022. - (2) The 2020 amount for Mr. Foss reflects a one-time grant of restricted stock units on January 1, 2020 under the Company's Equity Incentive Plan in connection with a Retention Agreement between the Company and Mr. Foss.
-Additional details regarding Mr. Foss' grant are set forth in the Form 8-K filed January 3, 2020.
-The 2020 amount for Mr. Morgan reflects a one-time grant of restricted stock units on February 17, 2020 under the Company's Equity Incentive Plan.
-Information about the assumptions used to determine the fair value of equity awards is set forth in our Annual Report on Form 10-K in Note 10 to our consolidated financial statements for the year ended June 30, 2022. - (3) Reflects amounts paid to the Named Executives following the end of the fiscal year based upon achievement of performance goals under the Company's Annual Incentive Plans.
-These amounts were earned and accrued in the fiscal year listed and paid in the following fiscal year.
-The 2021 amount for Mr. Adelson reflects a one-time \$84,740 incremental cost to the Company relating to relocation expenses in connection with a relocation expenses agreement between Mr. Adelson and the Company and approved by the Compensation Committee. - (4) Reflects matching contributions to the individual's accounts pursuant to the Company's 401(k) Retirement Plan.

-(5) Mr. Zengel was not a Named Executive during fiscal 2020 or fiscal 2021.
-Mr. Bilke was not a Named Executive during fiscal 2020.
+- (1) Reflects grants of performance shares and restricted stock units on August 3, 2020, August 4, 2021, and August 4, 2022 under the Company's Equity Incentive Plan to the Named Executives.
+The 2023 amount for Ms. Carsley includes a one-time grant of restricted stock units on July 17, 2022 in connection with her joining the Company.
+Information about the assumptions used to determine the fair value of equity awards is set forth in our Annual Report on Form 10-K in Note 10 to our consolidated financial statements for the year ended June 30, 2023. - (2) Reflects amounts paid to the Named Executives following the end of the fiscal year based upon achievement of performance goals under the Company's Annual Incentive Plans.
+These amounts were earned and accrued in the fiscal year listed and paid in the following fiscal year. - (3) Reflects matching contributions to the individual's accounts pursuant to the Company's 401(k) Retirement Plan.
+The 2021 amount for Mr. Adelson reflects a one-time \$84,740 incremental cost to the Company relating to relocation expenses in connection with a relocation expenses agreement between Mr. Adelson and the Company and approved by the HC&C Committee. - (4) Ms. Carsley was not a Named Executive during fiscal 2021 or fiscal 2022.
+Mr. Zengel was not a Named Executive during fiscal 2021.